yobson/haskell-lego/README.md

 It works pretty well... sometimes!

 It almost never works over bluetooth, but works mostly over USB.
-Sometimes, it gets in an error state on launch, but you just have to re-run your code
+Sometimes, it gets in an error state on launch, but you just have to re-run your code (_should be fixed_)

 ## Robo
 A simple yampa program using the spike library above!